Wakeboats for Wakesurfing

 More power, control, and boat in less space.
 Smart builders pack more features into 20 feet

-Using the engine's tilt function to properly trim a planing-hull boat increases stability, fuel efficiency, and safety
+Using the engine's tilt function to properly trim a planing-hull boat increases stability and safety

 Bystanders on the receiving end of aggressive wakes are being put in real danger